 The University was named as one of the UK’s greenest universities, ranked second in this year’s People and Planet university league table.

 LILAC 2020 will take place at the Brooks Building which won the Highly Commended award for Best Sustainable Venue at the CHS (Conference and Hospitality Show) Awards in 2016.
 Following this, Manchester Metropolitan University won both Best Sustainable and Green Venue Award at the CHS Awards in 2018.
 With outstanding specialist facilities and spacious public areas, the Brooks Building has a sense of stunning light and scale with five storeys of glass.

 Joining instructions will be available a few weeks before the conference.

 Wireless internet access is available campus-wide.
 If you are visiting from an institution that participates in the eduroam scheme, you can login to the secure eduroam service using your usual username and password.
-The UoN-guest WiFi service is also available for visitors to the University.
+Visitor wifi is also available at MMU.

 Places at this year's conference are likely to be in demand more than ever before.
 Each year our conference grows increasingly popular and this year promises to be no different.
 Don't miss out and book your place now for this year's conference.

 We look forward to seeing you there!